faisallshaikh/end_to_end_DoorDash/README.md

 • `created_at`: when the order was submitted by the consumer to DoorDash
 • `actual_delivery_time`: when the order was delivered to the consumer

-#### Store features
+### Store features

-`store_id`: an id representing the restaurant the order was submitted for `store_primary_category`: cuisine category of the restaurant, e.g., italian, asian `order_protocol`: a store can receive orders from DoorDash through many modes.
-This field represents an id denoting the protocol
+• `store_id`: an id representing the restaurant the order was submitted for
+• `store_primary_category`: cuisine category of the restaurant, e.g., italian, asian
+• `order_protocol`: a store can receive orders from DoorDash through many modes.
+This field represents an id denoting the protocol.

+### Order features

+• `total_items`: total number of items in the order
+• `subtotal`: total value of the order submitted (in cents)
+• `num_distinct_items`: number of distinct items included in the order
+• `min_item_price`: price of the item with the least cost in the order (in cents)
+• `max_item_price`: price of the item with the highest cost in the order (in cents)